Duchess of York ‘moved to tears’ by coronation of King Charles

 The Duchess of York was “moved to tears” of pride as she watched the coronation of King Charles from the sofa at home.

-Sarah Ferguson followed events from afar as her daughters princesses Beatrice and Eugenie and ex-husband prince Andrew joined the King and Queen for the historic occasion.
+Sarah Ferguson followed events from afar as her daughters, princesses Beatrice and Eugenie, and ex-husband, Prince Andrew, joined the King and Queen for the historic occasion.

 After Charles was crowned in a glittering ceremony at Westminster Abbey, she told The Independent: “I was moved to tears and felt so proud watching our new King and Queen be crowned.